njpatel/APL/doc/tutorial.md

 zone_pivot_groups: kql-flavors
 ---

-# Tutorial: Use Kusto queries in Azure Data Explorer and Azure Monitor
+# Tutorial: Use APL queries in Azure Data Explorer and Azure Monitor

 ::: zone pivot="azuredataexplorer"

-The best way to learn about the Kusto Query Language is to look at some basic queries to get a "feel" for the language.
-We recommend using a [database with some sample data](https://help.kusto.windows.net/Samples).
+The best way to learn about the APL Query Language is to look at some basic queries to get a "feel" for the language.
+We recommend using a [database with some sample data](https://help.apl.windows.net/Samples).
 The queries that are demonstrated in this tutorial should run on that database.
 The `StormEvents` table in the sample database provides some information about storms that happened in the United States.

 ## Count rows